 In the autumn of 2020, we published the guidelines prepared by actor Saara Kotkaniemi for doing intimate scenes in camera work.
 The guidelines include practical recommendations and instructions for actors, directors, producers and other crew members.
 The guidelines are based on a report for which Kotkaniemi interviewed 40 actors and 20 directors.

 We are committed to the principles of sustainable development in our own operations.
-The Finnish Film Foundation uses the EcoCompass environmental management system, which will be audited in late 2020.
+Finnish Film Foundation uses the EcoCompass environmental management system.
+We are members in the Nordic film institutes’ Nordic Sustainability Working Group which tracks and shares knowledge about the environmental sustainability work in the Nordic countries and internationally.

 In August 2020, we carried out the first ecological survey aimed at production companies, the purpose of which is to create an environmental awareness and performance indicator for the sector.